YunYang1994/tensorflow-yolov3/README.md

 - [x] Non max suppression on the both `GPU` and `CPU` is supported
 - [x] Training pipeline
 - [x] Compute COCO mAP

+YOLO paper is quick hard to understand, along side that paper.
+This [tutorial](https://github.com/YunYang1994/tensorflow-yolov2_from_scratch) enables you to understand YOLO Algorithmn.
+Sorry for my poor English.
+Only Chinese-edition is supported now !

 ## part 2.
 Quick start
 1. Clone this file
 ```bashrc